shiv94124/HelloG/README.md

-# ello
+# HelloG

-A new Flutter application.
+A new Flutter chat application.This application is using firebase authentication for sign in or sign up and firestore for storing all data.Messages are not encrypted yet!

-## Getting Started
+# Getting Started

 This project is a starting point for a Flutter application.